 Take care of your team on payday and everyday!

-We’ve already mentioned this in a bit of detail above, but small business owners sign up for Gusto because of its ability to help streamline payroll processes and tax compliance — tasks like remitting payroll taxes, calculating deductions and net pay, reporting new hires, new hire on-boarding and of course, running payroll each pay period.
+We’ve already mentioned this in a bit of detail above, but small business owners sign up for Gusto because of its ability to help streamline payroll processes and tax compliance — tasks like remitting payroll taxes, calculating deductions and net pay, reporting new hires, new hire on-boarding and of course, letting you run payroll each pay period.

 Here is a more detailed breakdown of their more prominent features.